tflem/pizza_plus/README.md

 # Pizza Plus

 > Welcome to Pizza Plus!
-I've been using Bootstrap for a number of projects and I'm finding it to be a bit bloated and verbose.
+I've been using Bootstrap themes and templates for a number of projects and I'm finding it to be quite time consuming bending the themes and templates to my will.
 With this particular project, I'm getting back to front-end basics.
 Pizza Plus features the following:

 * HTML
 * CSS